Alta: Reindeer Sledding & Sami Culture under the Aurora

 - Learn the Sami word for Aurora Borealis “guovssahas”, meaning “the light you can hear”

-- Guided Sami experience, thermal suite and gear, and snacks and hot drinks included
+- Guided Sami experience, thermal suite and gear, snacks and hot drinks included

 Tour departs from